-Delta Sleep-Inducing Peptide, or DSIP, is a synthetic peptide developed to regulate several body systems and maintain normal endogenous functions.
-DSIP may not only regulate a healthy sleep cycle, as suggested by its name but may also plays a vital role in regulating various physiological processes.
+Delta Sleep-Inducing Peptide, or DSIP, is a synthetic peptide developed with the intention to regulate several systems and maintain normal endogenous functions.
+DSIP may not only regulate sleep cycle, as suggested by its name but may also play a role in regulating various physiological processes.
 DSIP is a nine amino acid-containing nonapeptide, endogenously found in neurons, plasma, and peripheral organs.
-Known to induce delta sleep in mammals, this neuropeptide also appears to affect electrophysiological activity in the body and regulate the neurotransmitter levels in the brain.
-Furthermore, it may regulate hormonal levels and psychological performance, affecting the working of various neuropharmacological medicines.
+Suggested to induce delta sleep in mammals, this neuropeptide also appears to possibly impact electrophysiological activity and possibly regulate the neurotransmitter levels in the brain.
 (1)

 DSIP peptide was first characterized and examined during the years 1963 to 1977 and has since been widely studied by scientists.
-(2) The Schoenenberger Monnier group first isolated it in 1977 from the cerebral venous blood of rabbits.
-(3) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to possess other benefits and potential uses in therapeutic fields, such as treating pain, sleeplessness, and withdrawal.
-In 1984, a DSIP-like material was also detected in human breast milk with an almost 90% recovery rate.
-It is known that the naturally found milk proteins are easily absorbed in the gastrointestinal tract of infants.
+(2) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to possess other potential actions, such as mitigating pain, sleeplessness, and withdrawal.
+In 1984, a DSIP-like material was also detected in breast milk with an almost 90% recovery rate.
+It is suggested that the naturally found milk proteins are easily absorbed in the gastrointestinal tract of infants.
 However, it is not known whether DSIP-like material affects the sleep cycle of infants (4).

-The Delta Sleep-Inducing Peptide (DSIP) has been widely researched by scientists, to validate its growing theoretical potential to treat a number of medical conditions and bodily discomforts.
-Below are the proposed peptide benefits as suggested by researchers:
+The Delta Sleep-Inducing Peptide (DSIP) has been widely researched by scientists, to validate its growing theoretical potential to support a number of body functions.
+Below are the proposed peptide properties as suggested by researchers:

 - May regulate slow wave sleep (SWS) cycle